OmgRod/Geodify/README.md

 > You should only do this if the layer you are adding is for a new mod that isn't yet in Geodify.

 > [!NOTE]
-> As of writing this, the relevant code is located in `lines 158-175`
+> As of writing this, the relevant code is located inside the `GYSettingSelectLayer::init()` function, where the `modTiles` variable is defined and populated before being added to the `contentLayer` within the scrollable UI section.

 ```cpp
 auto modTiles = {